keenanwoodall/asterboids/README.md

 ![asterboid_9h8g1vTNVx](https://github.com/keenanwoodall/asterboid/assets/9631530/d76d8c29-cb39-42fa-90cf-8acacc5b50f4)

 Right now the forces are calculated on the fly via procedural noise, but if instead I stored forces in a render texture, I could "draw" arbitrary forces into the flow map.
 This would be useful for things like the player's thruster, which could add a force behind the player that pushes the trail pixels away.
-It could also allow for events like explosions; to render a radial force into the flow map which repulses the nearby trail map pixels away from the source of the explosion.
+It could also allow for events like explosions to render a radial force into the flow map which pushes the nearby trail map pixels away from the source of the explosion.

 ### Flocking Simulation
 Considering how straightforward a wave-based space shooter is, I wanted to find an interesting way for enemies to move.
 I'm particularly drawn towards simulations and generative art whose logic is derived from simple rules.
 When thinking about how the enemies would be designed I considered Cellular Automata, [Particle Life](https://youtu.be/p4YirERTVF0) and Boids - all of which are mesmerizing in their own way.
 Boids seemed like the easiest thing to use for enemy movement, so I went with that - tho I think Particle Life could be a really cool way to model enemy behavior in a different game.

 My take on boids is not novel by any means, but I thought the process with Odin was particularly pleasant compared to how it could have gone in Unity.
-I started with a naive n² implementation where each enemy checks each other enemy to find its neighbors.
+I started with a naive n² implementation where each enemy checks its distance from every other enemy to find its neighbors.
 Each enemy then calculates the average velocity, average position and distances of its neighbors, so that the enemy can steer itself using the three boid behaviors: alignment, cohesion and separation.
 ```js
 // Pseudo-code